linode/docs/docs/security/ssl/install-lets-encrypt-to-create-ssl-certificates.md

     Let's Encrypt has refreshed the lifespan of your certificates; in this example, March 31st, 2016 is the new expiration date.

-{: .note}
->
+{{< note >}}
-> Let's Encrypt certificates have a 90-day lifespan before they expire.
+Let's Encrypt certificates have a 90-day lifespan before they expire.
 [According to Let's Encrypt](https://letsencrypt.org/2015/11/09/why-90-days.html), this encourages automation and minimizes damage from key compromises.
 You can renew your certificates anytime during their lifespan.
+{{< /note >}}

 ### Automatically Renew SSL Certificates (Optional)